ShanthiKarunakaran/todo-list/README.md

 A simple and interactive TODO List application to help you manage your tasks efficiently.

+#Hosted
+You can find this page hosted here https://shanthikarunakaran.github.io/todo-list/

 ## Features

 - Add, edit, and delete tasks.